AmyPhung/SLAM-SoftDes-Final-Project/docs/index.md

 ![Architecture Diagram](ArchDiagram.jpg)

-## For more information about environment setup, algorithms, and how to use our code, please see our Wiki!
+## For more technical information about environment setup, algorithms, and how to use our code, please see our Wiki!
 [Link to our Wiki](https://github.com/AmyPhung/SLAM-SoftDes-Final-Project/wiki)

 [Source Code](https://github.com/AmyPhung/SLAM-SoftDes-Final-Project)